 A shift in marketing and branding

 Shifts in the market and the emergence of new business models lead to new ways to market one’s self.
 Many consumers now shop with their emotions instead of their wallets.
 And many fashion retailers are struggling to connect with the younger generations and embodying what they stand for.
 Indeed Millennials and Gen Z are pushing companies to be more transparent and socially conscious.
 This means brands need to consider their image and the culture in which they operate in a bit more carefully whilst embodying their purpose to the fullest extent possible.

 Additionally, traditional demographic characteristics are no longer the way to define and unite consumers.
-Gone are the days where retailers can send a tailored message to women aged 25-34 living in and around Dublin and expect success.
+Gone are the days where retailers can send a tailored message to women aged 25-34 living in greater London and expect success.
 The rise of global connectivity means consumers are no longer bound by location, instead people are uniting around common collective behaviours and forming what is known as tribes.
 For fashion brands to capitalise on this phenomenon, they must offer items which not only represent but also support their targeted communities and ultimately become a part of that tribe.
 For example, when Redbull was building its brand awareness, they distributed free energy drinks to taxi drivers, bartenders and DJ’s.
 Those are very different tribes but what unites them is their need for energy to push through potentially long shifts.
 The company is now the biggest player in the energy drink market, especially in the party scene.
 So by stepping beyond traditional segmentation and embracing tribal marketing brands can fortify their brand proposition and marketing tactics in addition to building a much more loyal fan base.

 Brick and Mortar is still essential